salsa-rs/salsa/book/src/rfcs/RFC0009-Cycle-recovery.md

 Panicking when a cycle occurs is ok for situations where you believe a cycle is impossible.
 But sometimes cycles can result from illegal user input and cannot be statically prevented.
 In these cases, you might prefer to gracefully recover from a cycle rather than panicking the entire query.
 Salsa supports that with the idea of *cycle recovery*.

-To use cycle recovery, you annotate every potential participant in the cycle with a `#[salsa::recover(my_recover_fn)]` attribute.
-When a cycle occurs, if **all** participants have recovery information, then no panic will result.
-Instead, salsa will abort the execution of the cycle participants and invoke the recovery function `my_recover_fn` instead.
-The result of this recovery will be returned as the query result.
+To use cycle recovery, you annotate potential participants in the cycle with a `#[salsa::recover(my_recover_fn)]` attribute.
+When a cycle occurs, if any participant P has recovery information, then no panic occurs.
+Instead, the execution of P is aborted and P will execute the recovery function to generate its result.
+Participants in the cycle that do not have recovery information continue executing as normal, using this recovery result.

 The recovery function has a similar signature to a query function.
 It is given a reference to your database along with a `salsa::Cycle` describing the cycle that occurred; it returns the result of the query.
 Example: